 Judge spread & movement inaccuracy

 The Judge has a pretty wide spread, as seen in the clip below.
-On top of that, with the nerf to shotgun accuracy in Valorant patch 1.06, you have to get quite close and personal to beam down enemies.
+On top of that, with the nerf to shotgun accuracy in Valorant patch 1.06, and a damage nerf in Episode 3, you have to get quite close and personal to beam down enemies.

 - Read More: The best weapons to use in Valorant